laasem/zipfs-law-of-abbrieviation-english-vs-egyptian-arabic/README.md

 python3 script.py
 ```

 to run script in a virtual environment.
-Please note that the script loads large datasets into memory and takes some time to complete - running on a cloud environment like Google Colab would be helpful.
+Please note that the script loads large datasets into memory and takes some time to complete - running on a cloud environment like Google Colab with GPU runtime would be helpful.

 When done, run `source .env/bin/deactivate` to deactivate virtual environment.